-The landscape flames with gold, orange and red tones, pubs are warm and cosy and if you take a walk down to a beach. you'll probably have it all to yourself.
-Autumn in Ireland is a real treat, when many of our walking routes are at their very finest.
-This time of year is also whale-watching season, so take a boat tour and keep your eyes out for fin and minke whales off the coast of West Cork.
-Dublin roars into the autumn festival season from September, with a collection of world-class festivals including the Dublin Theatre Festival and the Dracula-themed Bram Stoker Festival. as well as island-wide Culture Night.
+The landscape flames with gold, orange and red tones, pubs are warm and cosy and if you take a walk down to a beach, you'll probably have it all to yourself.
+Autumn is an inspirational time to visit the island of Ireland, and you'll find a real variety of things to do, from listening to cool tunes at the acclaimed Guinness Cork Jazz Festival (Oct) to whale watching off the coast of West Cork.
+Dublin roars into the autumn festival season from September, with a collection of world-class festivals including the Dublin Theatre Festival and the Draculathemed Bram Stoker Festival, as well as island-wide Culture Night.
 And keep your ears open for things that go bump in the night on 31 October with the ancient Celtic festival of Halloween.
-Head to the Walled City for the Derry Halloween festival or keep the lights on with a night in County Antrim's Ballygally Castle Hotel, which is reputedly haunted by two ghosts!
+Head to Derry~Londonderry for the excellent Derry Halloween festival or keep the lights on with a night in County Antrim's Ballygally Castle Hotel, which is reputedly haunted by two ghosts!